-Denham Seaside Tourist Village caravan park is in the seaside resort of Denham in the Shire of Shark Bay, It’s around 850km (nearly 9 hours) North of Perth.
+Denham Caravan Park is in the seaside resort of Denham in the Shire of Shark Bay, It’s around 850km (nearly 9 hours) North of Perth.
 We left Perth super early at 5am and arrived just after 2pm in time for setting up the caravan and cooking dinner.
 We stopped off in Geraldton on the way for lunch and coffee and a play on the Foreshore Playground.
 Our friends had to stop a few times as they had younger kids with smaller bladders than ours 😉 Prepare yourself it’s a long drive but well worth it.

 Denham is a beautiful coastal town, only a 25 minute drive to the famous Monkey Mia making Denham a favourite location for many family holidays.
 We stayed for a week with friends during the September school holidays in our pop-up caravan trailer.